The Algorithms logo

 self._b = b

-# 4: update error value,here we only calculate those non-bound samples'
+# 4: update error, here we only calculate the error for non-bound samples

 self._unbound = [i for i in self._all_samples if self._is_unbound(i)]